Automattic/jetpack/projects/plugins/boost/docs/DEVELOPEMENT_GUIDE.md

   First, you need Composer to run this tool so check how to [install Composer](https://github.com/Automattic/jetpack/blob/master/docs/development-environment.md#composer) if you don't have it yet.

-  Second you also need to install the Jetpack monorepo CodeSniffer rulesets you may need to do this only once from the **root** of the Jetpack monorepo.
+  Second you also need to install the Jetpack Monorepo CodeSniffer rulesets you may need to do this only once from the **root** of the Jetpack Monorepo.

   ```sh
   composer install